barryhughes/event-rocket/readme.txt

 * It lets you position the main events page on the front page of your blog
 * Precise editing of venue coordinates becomes possible for when street addresses just don't cut it
-* A 404 Laser has been added to help blast away pesky 404 issues, especially with regards to empty day views
+* A 404 Laser has been added to help blast away pesky 404 issues
 * Event widgets can be deployed as shortcodes and you can embed events inline *anywhere* using the `[event_embed]` shortcode
 * You can access all event setting tabs directly from the admin menu
 * Clean up and remove events data if you decide you don't need it any longer